UNIVERSE-HPC/course-material/technology_and_tooling/version_control/01-background.md

   license: CC-BY-4.0
 ---

+The slides for this material [are located here](slides/index.html).

 ## What is Version Control?

 Version control (or **VC** for short ) can also be called **revision control** or **source control**.
 The simplest description is that VC is a tool that tracks **changes** to files.
 It's like turning on "Track Changes" in Word or Google Docs, but for code.
 So why would you want to do that?